A Baltic Midsummer 1: Salaspils Delight

 It was here that I met Vineta, who’d taken time off her hectic schedule and invited me to a celebration in Salaspils.
 When we contacted each other on Couchsurfing prior to my visit, I’d shared my wish to see the celebrations.
 As someone who’s actively involved in a dance group, she was keen to show me what her hometown had to offer this evening.

 It’s less than 30 minutes from Riga by train but it feels so far from the bustle of the capital it’s actually a part of.
 We got into town in time for the start of the dance segment at the Salaspils cultural centre.
 On the street outside, people ate barbecued kebabs at picnic tables.
 I would’ve joined them but I was rather full after a hearty serving of peas and bacon back in Riga, so I sat down with Vineta on the grass with little children who were probably getting their first Ligo experience too.

 When the band stopped playing, music was played over the speakers and the dancers filled the square.
 A different group emerged and took over each time a new song was played, and you could tell them apart by the garments they wore and the general age of the dancers.

 I couldn’t hope to understand the Latvian lyrics to the songs, but melodies and choreographed movements are universally understood and appreciated.
 Skirts billowed as the dancers skipped and whirled around.
 I was spellbound.

 If it weren’t for Vineta’s descriptions between the songs, they would’ve been simply pretty routines to me.
-There were songs about storms and even going to the market, simple, everyday but pleasurable things.
+There were songs about storms and even going to the market: simple everyday things.
 And if one could watch from above, the dancers’ movements formed traditional motifs and patterns.
 Now the performances took on an added layer of meaning for this outsider.

 Part 2 will cover the celebrations later that weekend, and that post will be up shortly!